OrganicityEu/organicityeu.github.io/docs/tools/sensinact/index.md

 ![Eclipse sensiNact application resources](images/app-resources.png)

 First of all, a new service is created with the name of the sna file (without the extension).
-In our example, it is speed-limit.
+In our example, it is `speed-limit`.
 This service representing the application always contains a standard set of resources.

 <table>
 <thead>